 Zhao Gou and Duofu had different birth mothers and used to live in different palaces, so they were not quite familiar with each other before.

-But now, Duofu, if she’s real, was his only relative in the new empire.
+But now, Duofu, if she was honest, was his only relative in the new empire.

-After careful investigations, everyone believed that this woman is the real princess Duofu.
+After careful investigation, everyone believed this woman was the actual princess Duofu.

 Flower Shaped Gold Cup (Zhan) of Southern Song Dynasty — Sichuan Museum (Photo by Dongmaiying)

 Returning of the Empress Dowager and Her Testimony

 About a decade later, Zhao Gou executed great general Yue Fei and sued for peace with the Jin Dynasty after signing an unfair treaty.